lastmjs/zwitterion-example/README.md

 # Zwitterion Example

 An example application built with the help of Zwitterion.
 TypeScript, ES6, async/await, ES modules, Object spread...but no complicated build step.
+The TypeScript files were referenced directly from `<script>` tags in the client's `html`.

 ## Live Demo